 1. Business Intelligence Market Share & Size

-From its initial versions called decision support systems (DSS) database that first came out in the 1960s, business intelligence tools had undergone far longer and more extension developments compared to other software technologies in the world today.
-As more and more businesses discover the value, benefits and vast applications of the best business intelligence tools today to every facet of their operations, it is very likely that the current business intelligence software market size is bound to further grow exponentially in the coming years.
+From their initial versions called decision support systems (DSS) that first came out in the 1960s, business intelligence tools had undergone far longer and more extension developments compared to other software technologies today.
+As more and more businesses discover the value, benefits, and vast applications of the best business intelligence solutions to every facet of their operations, it is very likely that the current business intelligence software market size is bound to further grow exponentially in the coming years.

-- Together with analytics tools, the worldwide business intelligence software market is projected to be USD 26.78 billion by 2020.
-(ResearchAndMarkets)
+- Together with analytics tools, the worldwide business intelligence software market is projected to reach $26.78 billion by 2020.

-- When combined with big data, the worldwide business intelligence and analytics software market is valued at USD 54.1 billion and is predicted to grow 11.2% CAGR until 2022.
-(IDC)
+- When combined with big data, the worldwide business intelligence and analytics software market is valued at $54.1 billion and is predicted to grow 11.2% CAGR until 2022.

-- The global server market for HPDA, or high performance data analysis—close relative of business intelligence—will grow at a 24.6% compound annual growth rate reaching $132.8 billion for 2019.
-(Research and Markets)
+- The global server market for HPDA, or high-performance data analysis—a close relative of business intelligence—will grow at a CAGR of 24.6%, reaching $132.8 billion in 2019.

-- In 2018, SAS Institute was the top business intelligence software, controlling 14.5% of the global market, mainly due to an approximately 3% rise in its subscription, maintenance, and license profits.
+- In 2018, SAS Institute was the top business intelligence software, controlling 14.5% of the global market, mainly due to an approximately 3% rise in subscription, maintenance, and license profits.
 It was followed by SAP on the second spot.
-Third to fifth places belong to IBM, Microsoft, and Tableau BI platforms.
-(AppsRunTheWorld)
+Third to fifth places belong to IBM, Microsoft, and Tableau BI platforms, respectively.

-- In 2017, almost 70% of the entire business intelligence and analytics software market worldwide is controlled by the top 10 business intelligence software vendors, which had combined revenue of almost USD 12.3 billion.
-(AppsRunTheWorld)
+- In 2017, almost 70% of the business intelligence and analytics software market worldwide were controlled by the top 10 business intelligence software vendors, which had combined revenue of almost $12.3 billion.

-Key to the continuing expansion of business intelligence software market share is the rising number of affordable business intelligence software for small business and startups.
+Key to the continuing expansion of business intelligence software market share is the rising number of affordable business intelligence software for small businesses and startups.
 Small companies are integrating BI into their business strategy, primarily through SaaS.
-The market is expected to observe increased demand for virtual business intelligence software owing to its cost-effectiveness and efficient delivery methods.
+The market is expected to see increased demand for virtual business intelligence software owing to its cost-effectiveness and efficient delivery methods.

 2. Business Intelligence Adoption & Uses

-For years, results of many business intelligence software research consistently include business intelligence as among the top IT priorities of businesses, especially among CIOs.
-From the many business intelligence software facts we continuously collect, we’ve selected these as the most relevant to you as business owners:
+For years, results of many business intelligence software research consistently include BI software as among the top IT priorities of businesses, especially among CIOs.
+From the many business intelligence software facts we continuously collect, the following are deemed as most relevant to you as business owners:

-- 86% of Cloud BI adopters name Amazon AWS followed by 82% for Microsoft Azure, 66% for Google Cloud, and 36% for IBM Bluemix as their preferred provider of cloud BI services.
-(Dresner Advisory Service, 2018 Wisdom of Crowds® Business Intelligence Market Study)
+- 86% of Cloud BI adopters named Amazon AWS followed by 82% for Microsoft Azure, 66% for Google Cloud, and 36% for IBM Bluemix as their preferred provider of cloud BI services.

-- In 2018, small organizations with up to 100 employees show the highest rate of BI penetration or adoption.
-(Dresner Advisory Service, 2018 Wisdom of Crowds® Business Intelligence Market Study)
+- In 2018, small organizations with up to 100 employees showed the highest rate of BI penetration or adoption.

-- In 2018, over 90% of Sales & Marketing teams say that Cloud BI is essential for getting their work done, leading all categories in the survey.
-(Dresner Advisory Service, 2018 Wisdom of Crowds® Business Intelligence Market Study)
+- In 2018, over 90% of sales and marketing teams said that cloud BI is essential for getting their work done, leading all categories in the survey.

-- In 2018, 50% of vendors offer perpetual on-premises licensing, a prominent decline over 2017.
+- In 2018, 50% of vendors offered perpetual on-premises licensing, a prominent decline over 2017.
 The number of vendors offering subscription licensing continues to grow for both on-premises and public cloud models.
-(Dresner Advisory Service, 2018 Wisdom of Crowds® Business Intelligence Market Study)

-- 89% of business leaders believe that Big Data will revolutionize business operations just like the Internet did, making investment in business intelligence critical to process this vast volume of data.
-(Accenture)
+- 89% of business leaders believe that big data will revolutionize business operations, just like the Internet did, making investments in business intelligence critical to process this vast volume of data.

-- In 2018, executive management is the leading driver for business intelligence adoption, replacing operations which was the leading driver in 2016 and 2017.
-(Dresner Advisory Service, 2018 Wisdom of Crowds® Business Intelligence Market Study)
+- In 2018, executive management was the leading driver for business intelligence adoption, replacing operations, which was the leading driver in 2016 and 2017.

-- The total volume of data gathered by businesses across the world is estimated to increase by twice every 1.2 years.
-(MarketingTech)
+- The total volume of data gathered by businesses across the world is estimated to increase two-fold every 1.2 years.

-- CMOs are almost as twice likely compared to CIOs to spearhead digital transformation in an organization.
-(IDG Research)
+- CMOs are almost twice likely to spearhead digital transformation in an organization compared to CIOs.

-- Fewer than 15% of respondent organizations have a Chief Data Officer, and only about 10% have a Chief Analytics Officer today.
-(Dresner Advisory Service, 2018 Wisdom of Crowds® Business Intelligence Market Study)
+- Fewer than 15% of respondent organizations have a chief data officer, and only about 10% have a chief analytics officer today.

 Source: Aptude Designed by

-For the recent and upcoming years, the expansion of the business intelligence software market will be driven primarily by the increasing adoption of data analytics across the world, the rising popularity of the cloud delivery approach, and the burgeoning volume of business data.
+For recent and upcoming years, the expansion of the business intelligence software market will be driven primarily by the increasing adoption of data analytics, the rising popularity of the cloud delivery approach, and the massive volume of business data.
 More than ever, organizations need to understand the fundamentals of business intelligence software to stay competitive.

 3. Business Intelligence Software Economic Impact

-- Upon implementation, business analytics has an average 112% 5-year ROI, with an average payback of 1.6 years for every USD 4.5 million spend.
-(IBM)
+- Upon implementation, business analytics results in an average ROI increase over 5 years, with an average payback of 1.6 years for every $4.5 million spent.

-- Poor data quality costs the US economy around USD 3.1 trillion annually.
-(IBM Big Data & Analytics Hub)
+- Poor data quality costs the US economy around $3.1 trillion annually.

-- All previously on-premise-only BI vendors now offer cloud BI deployment options, but not all cloud-BI only vendors are offering on-premise deployment.
-(Forrester)
+- All previously on-premise-only BI vendors now offer cloud BI deployment options, but not all these vendors are offering on-premise deployment.

-Compared to other business apps, business intelligence tools have the capability to boost revenue growth and help improve profit margin, which is why it is regularly included in most IT spending priorities, which include other business-critical solutions like ERP software.
+Compared to other apps, business intelligence tools have the capability to boost revenue growth and help improve profit margins, which is why it is regularly included in most IT spending priorities, just like business-critical solutions such as ERP software.

 4. Business Intelligence Trends & Predictions

-Business intelligence software in big data continues to be a major focus among BI vendors and users.
-The future of big data and IoT is one of the major factors that drive the use of the cloud in accessing business intelligence and analytics.
-Likewise, as more work continues to be done outside the ‘traditional’ workplace, the global demand for mobile business intelligence capabilities continues to rise as most studies indicate.
+The use of BI software to process big data continues to be a major focus among vendors and users.
+The future of big data and IoT is one of the major factors that drive the use of the cloud in accessing BI and analytics.
+Likewise, as more work continues to be done outside the ‘traditional’ workplace, the global demand for mobile business intelligence capabilities continues to rise, as most studies indicate.
 Here are some key business intelligence software trends that businesses must consider:

-- For 2019, the three most important business intelligence software trends stayed the same as the previous year, with data quality management and master data in the top ranking, followed by data discovery, and self-service BI.
-(BI-Survey)
+- For 2019, the three most important business intelligence software trends stayed the same as the previous year, with data quality management and master data still on top, followed by data discovery, and self-service BI.

-- Data/analytics, cloud, and Internet of Things are predicted to have the biggest impact on businesses over the upcoming 3 to 5 years.
-(IDG)
+- Data/analytics, cloud, and IoT are predicted to have the biggest impact on businesses over the next 3 to 5 years.

-- As deep learning technologies continue to have wider business use, their business intelligence application will focus more on machine translation and image recognition.
-(BI-Survey)
+- As deep learning technologies continue to find wider business use, their business intelligence applications will focus more on machine translation and image recognition.

-- As business intelligence solutions further evolve, dashboards continue to be deconstructed to becoming an assembly of building components, which, by itself, are far greater than the entire BI structure.
-(BARC)
+- As business intelligence solutions further evolve, dashboards continue to be deconstructed, becoming an assembly of building components, which, by itself, is far greater than the entire BI structure.

 Source: Dresner Advisory Services Designed by

 With the increasing intricacy of the business intelligence landscape, knowing and understanding current market developments and upcoming trends are necessary to support efficient decision-making in business.
-It is becoming more crucial to adopt the latest best practices and get to know the top business intelligence solutions to better address the demands of business digitalization and competition.
+It is becoming more crucial to adopt the latest best practices and trends in business intelligence to better address the demands of business digitalization and competition.